Cognitive Support for Senior Cats

 When should I call the vet about cognitive changes?

 Call if changes are sudden, rapidly worsening, or paired with weight loss, vomiting, increased thirst, accidents, or signs of pain.
 Because physical disease can exacerbate cognitive dysfunction signs, a medical evaluation helps prevent missing treatable contributors.
+After you have a health baseline, you can build a calmer home routine and consider supportive nutrition and supplements that fit your cat’s profile.

 How do I decide between diet changes and supplements?

 Diet is the foundation because it affects calories, hydration, and daily acceptance.
 Enriched diets and nutraceutical approaches have been discussed as potentially supportive for cognitive function in senior cats, so some families start by optimizing food first.
 Supplements can then be added if they don’t disrupt intake and if they fit the medical picture.
+A system-level supplement can be appealing when you want broader aging support without repeatedly changing foods.

 What makes the best cognitive support for senior cats feel realistic?